borntofrappe/flutter-dev/friendly_chat/README.md

 ### Scrollable list

-Update `_ChatScreenState` to define a list of messags.
+Update `_ChatScreenState` to define a list of messages.

 ```dart
 final List<ChatMessage> _messages = [];
 ```

-In the submit method use `setState` to add the latest message at the begining of the list.
+In the submit method use `setState` to add the latest message at the beginning of the list.

 ```dart
 ChatMessage message = ChatMessage(